 - To make an appointment, call 425.352.8860 OR go to the Kodiak Corner/Student Services Center.

-- Bring completed Application for Services (found in Kodiak Corner Forms, Advising and Counseling) to your appointment.
+- Bring completed Disability Support Services Accommodation Application (found in Kodiak Corner Forms, Advising and Counseling) to your appointment.

 - Bring professional documentation of your disability to the appointment.